TomaszJaniszta/Node.js_2/README.md

-# Ads-board - Test project of an application that allows you to manage online offers - notice board.
+# Ads-board - application that allows you to manage online offers - notice board.

 Functionality checked with Postman.
 Basic error handling, endpoint nomenclature, support for HTTP methods and returned HTTP response codes.